ibmshaikh/kube-pod-parser/README.md

 # kube-pod-parser

-This repository is use to parse Kubectl get pods command output and generate HTML page.
+This repository is used to parse Kubectl get pods command output and generate HTML page.